software-assignments-spring2021/spring-2020-idle-tower/data-yelp/README.md

 ## Folders
 - cleaning-script: the python script I used to clean yelp data for resturants only
-- processed-files: buis and review csv files that we used in the final deployment
+- processed-files-script: buis and review csv files that we used in the final deployment and code used to make it
 - training-testing-set: original answer key and training and testing set
 - nlp-implementation: src files of the different nlp methods I used